GraphiteEditor/Graphite/website/content/volunteer/_index.md

 <img src="https://static.graphite.rs/content/volunteer/creative-contributions.avif" class="feature-box-full-image" style="aspect-ratio: 3/1 auto; background: var(--color-lemon)" onerror="this.onerror = null; this.src = this.src.replace('.avif', '.jpg')" alt="Flavor graphic depicting a fountain pen, ink pots, and a book" />
 </a>

-Assign yourself the *"<span class="emoji">🙌</span> Interested in helping with art or marketing"* role in the *#welcome* Discord channel.
+Assign yourself the *"🙌 Interested in helping with art or marketing"* role in the *#welcome* Discord channel.
 Then mention your experience and how you'd like to help in the *#introductions* channel.

 <a href="https://discord.graphite.rs" class="button arrow">Volunteer on Discord</a>